developer-student-clubs/qUIck-react/README.md

 3. Run this command in your terminal `git clone <your cloned repo url>`
 4. cd into the folder `qUIck-React`
 5. Install the packages `npm i`
+> Note: Make sure you have prettier installed with node. `npm i -g prettier`

 ## Testing Your Code